 5. Peppermint Oil

 Peppermint oil contains menthol which has amazing anesthetic, antibacterial, antiviral, anti-inflammatory, insecticidal, antispasmodic and carminative properties.
 It helps to relief sinus congestion and headache.
+Here is how to get rid of sinus headache instantly:

 - To a bowl of hot water, add few drops of peppermint oil.